codextechorg/.github/profile/README.md

-# Welcome to CodeX Solutions 👨‍💻
+# Welcome to CodeX Technologies 👨‍💻

-We are CodeX Solutions, a forward-thinking software development agency dedicated to introducing cutting-edge tech-enabled business strategies to companies and startups worldwide.
+We are CodeX Technologies, a forward-thinking software development agency dedicated to introducing cutting-edge tech-enabled business strategies to companies and startups worldwide.
 Our mission is to empower businesses with innovative solutions, driving growth and success in the digital age.

 ## 🚀 What We Do

-At CodeX Solutions, we specialize in crafting bespoke software solutions tailored to meet the unique needs and challenges of our clients.
+At CodeX Technologies, we specialize in crafting bespoke software solutions tailored to meet the unique needs and challenges of our clients.
 From web and mobile applications to enterprise software and IT solutions, we leverage the latest technologies to build scalable, robust, and user-friendly products.

 ## 💡 Our Approach